rrosenblum/huzzah/README.md

 # Directory Structure

 Your main 'huzzah' directory can exist anywhere within your project.
-You will configure the path to that directory in your Cucumber env.rb file.
+You will configure the path to that directory in your Cucumber env.rb or RSpec spec_helper.rb file.
 The directory structure within your main 'huzzah' directory is more rigid.
 It *must* look like this:

 huzzah/apps

+huzzah/apps/[app_name]/pages

 huzzah/apps/[app_name]/partials

-huzzah/apps/[app_name]/pages

 huzzah/factories <= optional